rivue/Gamified-Study-Tool/README.md

             - Note: 1) try to see what horizontal --> vertical learning path looks like, and possibly make a vertical bar on the side for settings, i-card, files list, adding a new stepping stone, etc... but maybe keep lesson name and current unit name at the top?
             - note: maybe change top navbar to be a constant hovering side menu on the side / bottom of the screen maybe similar to duolingo and possibly replace "my library", "settings", etc.. with actual icons
             - also note: ask gemini / grok / gpt / claude for some ui design tips like adding a menu bar, or ui tips / tricks / helpful websites / youtube videos, etc...
+            - note: for main page, add two / 3 simple boxes, class you want, school, and possibly professor, and it gives you classes close to you like quizlet / rate my professor along with option for creating your own maybe it shows private ones with a "lock" icon and prompts you to enter a password. this way it would be like more of a network, which would differentiate us from a copy paste ai study tool (turbolearn) / NotebookLM
         - ⭐️ Stripe implementation
             - have to think abt what different payment levels mean / how I want to do it